 Are you curious how to Mod Podge fabric to wood furniture?
-This post will give you tips and tricks on how to glue fabric to wood, as well as sample projects!
+This post will give you tips and tricks on how to glue fabric to wood, as well as sample projects (at the bottom)!

 I get a lot of questions about re-doing furniture by Mod Podging fabric.
-If you want to glue fabric to wood, it’s not as hard as it looks – and I wanted to give you some tips and share some projects that I think you’ll enjoy.
+If you are thinking of gluing fabric to wood, it’s not as hard as it looks – and I wanted to give you some tips and share some projects that I think you’ll enjoy.

-What you should do first is watch this video.
+Where I think we should start is with a video!
 It’s going to give you the basics of furniture decoupage (though it’s done with paper).
 Whether it be paper or fabric, the surface preparation and application is the same.
-It will help you get started.
+It will help you get started:

 So where do you begin?
 Now that you’ve decided to Mod Podge fabric on wood, you have to prepare the surface first.
 I completely explain how to prep furniture for decoupage so visit that post to get started.